CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 When you're ready, either use the included template, or create your own task [Manually](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode#set-the-trigger)

 # Automatically
- [use the included template](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/blob/main/Scheduled%20Tasks/Remove%20Steam%20Guide-button%20Assignments.xml) to create your own Scheduled Task.
+ [Use the included template](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/blob/main/Scheduled%20Tasks/Remove%20Steam%20Guide-button%20Assignments.xml) to create your own Scheduled Task.

  Update it to match your own settings and import it into Task Scheduler...
   - `<Author>` - change this to your PC name and Username (<Author>COMPUTERNAME-CHANGE\ME</Author>).
 Use `whoami` in CMD to easily get it.